Information you'll need to hand

 A health visitor or district nurse who attended the deceased may also be able to help.
 If death was in a hospital, ask the sister or hospital chaplain.

 You may feel that you want to talk with someone sympathetic who is outside your immediate family or with people who have been through a similar experience.
-Below is a list of organisations that provide help and support to the bereaved.
+Below is a list of the organisations that provide help and support to the bereaved.

 - age NI